alod83/AIED2025/README.md

-# Enhancing Data Literacy in Blind and Visually Impaired Students Through AI-Assisted Data Storytelling
+# Inclusive Data Literacy: UDL and AI-Assisted Data Storytelling for Blind and Visually Impaired Students

 This repository contains supplementary materials accompanying the paper "Enhancing Data Literacy in Blind and Visually Impaired Students Through AI-Assisted Data Storytelling," submitted to AIED 2025.
 It provides all necessary resources to replicate the experiment described in the study.